ottop/yam_launcher/PrivacyPolicy.md

 # Privacy Policy

 ## Summary
-No data is sent anywhere by default.
+No data leaves the device by default.
 Enabling the weather option sends coordinates to Open-Meteo and Open-Meteo may also store your IP address in this case.

 ## Collected data
 The application stores data about the state of its preferences on your device's local storage.
 This is not sent outside of your device.